 It’s best if you don’t navigate away from the message while the open blue circle is present as you may risk losing your message if you exit before it is fully sent.

-The open blue circle with a check mark means that your message has been sent.
+The open blue circle with a checkmark means that your message has been sent.

 At this point, you should be able to navigate away from the message without any worries, but the person you are sending the message to may not be able to see it yet.

-A filled blue circle with a check mark means that your message has been delivered.
+A filled blue circle with a checkmark means that your message has been delivered.

 A message should appear alongside the red triangle that says “This message didn’t send.
 Check your internet connection and click to try again.”
-Avoid navigating away from the page until your Internet connection is working, or save a copy of your message offline to ensure your information is not lost.
+Avoid navigating away from the page until your internet connection is working, or save a copy of your message offline to ensure your information is not lost.

 If someone has seen your Facebook message on the Messenger app, a small, circular version of their profile picture should appear underneath the last message they read.

-Can Strangers Message Me on Facebook?
+Can Strangers Send You Messages on Facebook?

-- You will receive a notification that you have a message request
+- You will receive a notification that you have a message request.

-- You will have the option to either “Ignore” or “Accept” the message after reading it
+- You will have the option to either Ignore or Accept the message after reading it.

-- A notification will remain on Messenger to let you know that you are not friends with the other person in the message
+- A notification will remain on Messenger to let you know that you are not friends with the other person in the message.

 What Is a Message Request?